-For Adult nursing students will undertake general and specialist medical and surgical experiences which will allow potential exposure to mental health and learning disability.
+For Adult nursing students they will undertake practice learning placements in general and specialist medical and surgical experiences which will allow potential exposure to mental health and learning disability.
 Students who have placement learning experiences in the Emergency Department or Minor Injuries placement will allow exposure to Children's, Mental Health and Learning Disability.
 Students who have placement learning experiences with the health visitor or school nurse will have exposure to children's field.